 \subsection{Synthetic data clustering}

-While we are aware of the underlying sources that create this data, we choose to make an uninformed decision in regards to the number of clusters per scale to mimic a more realistic setting.
-To this end, we use the same architecture and same hyperparameters as the fVAE trained in the context of clustering and source separation data form Mars, with the distinction that we chose our time-scales for scattering covariance generation based on the duration of sources in our multi-scale dataset.

-Figure~\ref{fig:synthetic_scale_256_waves} summarizes the identified clusters after training the fVAE.
-We can indeed identify different patterns at each time-scale, some of which clearly indicate the multi-scale sources that were used to generate the data.
+\Cref{fig:synthetic_scale_256_waves} summarizes the identified clusters after training the fVAE.
+We can indeed identify different patterns at each timescale, some of which clearly indicate the multi-scale sources that were used to generate the data.
 A portion of the clusters are also comprised of at least two of this sources in combination.